harrycresswell/hc/content/page/now.md

 +++
 title = "now"
 date = "2017-05-02T22:05:42+01:00"
-description = "What I'm doing now" slug = "now"
+description = "What I’m doing now" slug = "now"
 +++

-I'm currently in London, where I'm focusing on the following things:
+I’m currently in London, where I’m focusing on the following things:

 - Improving my skills as a type designer.
 - Re-designing parts of [In Detail](https://indtl.com/)